Richard-Lwc/Man-versus-Machine-Learning-Replication/README.md

  ## Synopsis

-An attempt to replicate the tables and figures of the paper "Belief Overreaction and Stock Market Puzzles" (BGLS) in the following languages:
+An attempt to replicate the tables and figures of the paper "Man versus Machine Learning" in the following languages:
 * Stata
 * R
 * Python